isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

 For more detailed information about the data stored in ISB-CGC BigQuery tables please visit `ISB-CGC BigQuery Tables <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/BigQuery.html>`_.

+*January 30,2020*

+**New Features**

+- Friendly Name column has been introduced.
+Full ID can be found using the detailed table information feature.
+- Copy Full ID into the BigQuery console or virtual machine using the copy button in detailed table information please.
+- Paste format of Full ID will contrain grave accents(`) by default.
+- Files downloaded using the CSV download feature will contain Full ID in same format as the user interface.

+**Enhancements**

+- CSV download

 *November 26, 2019* `v1.0 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/3.21>`_

 **Initial Release**